 \section{Unitary channels}

-In this section, we consider two other situations that allow us to run the HHL algorithm in the worst case with a good average-case correct QFT.
-We will mainly focus on unitary channels because of some reasons explained below.
+In this section, we consider two other situations that allow us to run the HHL algorithm in the worst case with a good average-case-correct QFT.
+We will mainly focus on unitary channels for the reasons explained below.

 In the first case, we only use $C\in S_1(\eta)$ with an extra assumption that we have the ability to use $C^{-1}$.
 Here we need to assume that $C$ is an invertible quantum channel whose inverse is also a quantum channel, such as a unitary channel.
-A complete characterisation of such quantum channels in the general case is given in \cite[Theorem 2.1]{nayak2007invertible}.
+A complete characterization of such quantum channels in the general case is given in \cite[Theorem 2.1]{nayak2007invertible}.
 In the special case that $C$ is a quantum channel from $L(\mathbb{C}^p)$ to $L(\mathbb{C}^p)$ whose inverse is also a quantum channel, then $C$ must be a unitary channel.
 Here $L(\mathbb{C}^p)$ is the space of all linear maps from $\mathbb{C}^p$ to $\mathbb{C}^p$.
 This is the case for us when studying the HHL algorithm.

 In the second case, we assume that we only have $C \in S_1(\eta), P \in T_2(\eta)$ and they are unitary channels.
 To ensure that the HHL algorithm still works, we will make an extra assumption that the average of the trace of $C\circ P$ is close to 1.